bridgetower/smartcontracts/structured-staking/test/test.md

     - ✅ should return proper amount of earned by user tokens.

-22. `getAccountCumulativeRewardPerStake`:
+22. `getUserSharesAmount`:

+    - ✅ should return proper user's shares amount.

+23. `isClaimedByUser`:

-    - ✅ should return proper account cumulative reward per stake.
+    - ✅ should return proper is claimed value.

-23. `securitizeRegistryProxy`:
+24. `securitizeRegistryProxy`:

     - ✅ should return proper securitize registry proxy.

-24. `contractsRegistryProxy`:
+25. `contractsRegistryProxy`:

     - ✅ should return proper contracts registry proxy.

-25. `setSecuritizeRegistryProxy`:
+26. `setSecuritizeRegistryProxy`:

     - ✅ should fail if not an owner is trying to set a new securitize registry proxy;
     - ✅ should fail if not a whitelisted owner is trying to set a new securitize registry proxy;
     - ✅ should fail if a new securitize registry proxy is not a contract;
     - ✅ should set a new securitize registry proxy by a whitelisted owner.

-26. `setContractsRegistryProxy`:
+27. `setContractsRegistryProxy`:

     - ✅ should fail if not an owner is trying to set a new contracts registry proxy;
     - ✅ should fail if not a whitelisted owner is trying to set a new contracts registry proxy;
     - ✅ should fail if a new contracts registry proxy is not a contract;
     - ✅ should set a new contracts registry proxy by a whitelisted owner.

-27. `onlyWhitelistedAddress`:
+28. `onlyWhitelistedAddress`:

     - ✅ should not revert - 1;
     - ✅ should not revert - 2;
     - ✅ should revert - 1;
     - ✅ should revert - 2.

-28. `transferOwnership`:
+29. `transferOwnership`:

     - ✅ should fail if not a whitelisted owner is trying to transfer ownership;
     - ✅ should fail if a whitelisted owner is trying to transfer ownership to a non-whitelisted user;
     - ✅ should transfer ownership.

-29. `renounceOwnership`:
+30. `renounceOwnership`:

     - ✅ should fail if not a whitelisted owner is trying to renounce ownership;
     - ✅ should renounce ownership by a whitelisted owner.